JasperFx/marten/README.md

 ### xUnit.Net Specs

+The tests for the main library are now broken into three testing projects:

+1. `CoreTests` -- basic services like retries, schema management basics
+1. `DocumentDbTests` -- anything specific to the document database features of Marten
+1. `EventSourcingTests` -- anything specific to the event sourcing features of Marten

 To aid in integration testing, Marten.Testing has a couple reusable base classes that can be use to make integration testing through Postgresql be more efficient and allow the xUnit.Net tests to run in parallel for better throughput.

 - `IntegrationContext` -- if most of the tests will use an out of the box configuration (i.e., no fluent interface configuration of any document types), use this base type.
 Warning though,